B2-Kumar/Notes/oops.md

 4. hierarchical inheritence - parent have more than one child.
 In hierarchical inheritance, one class is a base class for more than one derived class.
 5. Hybrid inheritence - It is the combination of more than one type of inheritance.
 For example, A child and parent class relationship that follows multiple and hierarchical inheritances can be called hybrid inheritance.

-Inheritence ambiguity.
-- can be solved using scope resolution operator.
+> Inheritence ambiguity can be solved using scope resolution operator.

 ###### polymorphism
 Polymorphism is considered one of the important features of Object-Oriented Programming.
 Polymorphism is a concept that allows you to perform a single action in different ways.
 Polymorphism means many forms.
 It is an object-oriented programming concept that refers to the ability of a variable, function, or object to take on multiple forms, which are when the behavior of the same object or function is different in different contexts.